Xealdar/LibraryMicroservicesServerlessApp/README.md

 framework for this microservice, for example on which port it is listening, which functions can be used, where can we find them, and what is the route to call them.

+## Serverless-provider-handler

+Each microservice require a node module called serverless-provider-handler.
+This allows to deal with the async event when there is a request.
+This allows to take all the important data from the request and pass it to the microservice function that was called, but also to give a response to the request.
+I modified this file so that it does a difference between a POST method, a GET method, and a DELETE method.
+If the method is POST, it won't pass the parameters in argument to the microservice function, but it will do it in the case of a GET method or a DELETE method.
+These arguments will then be read in some of the microservices functions for example in bookFinder, to find a specific book in function of the id we passed in the request.

 ## Start